 Here are some important upcoming events to help you get involved in pressuring RBC this spring

-March 29: RBC phone jam
+March 29 (and ongoing): RBC phone jam

 April 3: 7pm EST RBC Burn Book Party: virtual call to action, leave bad google reviews for RBC and join in a phone zap to jam up RBC’s press lines in advance of the AGM.